Swanlinbar – Historic Spa Village in County Cavan

 Cuilcagh Boardwalk – “Stairway to Heaven”

-Just 11 km north‑west, the award‑winning boardwalk climbs to the summit of Cuilcagh Mountain, part of the UNESCO‑designated Cuilcagh Lakelands Geopark.
-The boardwalk’s wooden platform delivers sweeping vistas of Lough Erne, the surrounding drumlin landscape and, on clear days, the distant Sperrin Mountains.
+Just 11 km north-west, the award-winning Cuilcagh Boardwalk climbs to the summit of Cuilcagh Mountain, part of the UNESCO-designated Cuilcagh Lakelands Geopark.
+This challenging but highly rewarding trail features a long wooden boardwalk that traverses blanket bog before reaching a viewing platform with sweeping vistas of Lough Erne, the drumlin landscape, and, on clear days, the distant Sperrin Mountains.
+Allow a full half-day for the round trip and wear sturdy footwear.

 Tullydermot Falls

-Six kilometres south‑west of Swanlinbar, the Tullydermot Waterfall is another Geopark highlight.
-A short, well‑signposted path leads to a series of cascading streams set in a tranquil woodland glen – perfect for a picnic after a morning walk.
+Six kilometres south-west of Swanlinbar, the Tullydermot Waterfall is another Geopark highlight.
+A short, well-signposted path leads to a series of cascading streams set in a tranquil woodland glen.
+The area is ideal for a quiet picnic, and the surrounding trails connect easily to the Shannon Pot and Glangevlin walking routes.

 Walking & Cycling

-Swanlinbar sits on the historic Ulster Walkway, a long‑distance trail that links Cavan to Enniskillen.
-The section through the village is well‑marked and suitable for both walkers and cyclists.
-Combine the Ulster Walkway with the Hawkswood Loop for a varied half‑day outing, or continue on to the Cuilcagh Boardwalk for a longer challenge.
-All routes are largely traffic‑free and provide opportunities to spot local wildlife such as hares, skylarks and, in winter, curlews.
+Swanlinbar sits directly on the historic Ulster Walkway, a long-distance trail linking Cavan to Enniskillen.
+The section through the village is well-marked and largely traffic-free, making it suitable for both walkers and cyclists.
+Combine the Ulster Walkway with the Hawkswood Loop for a varied half-day outing, or head north to tackle the Cuilcagh Boardwalk for a more demanding challenge.
+The surrounding drumlins and river valleys provide excellent habitats for hares, skylarks, and wintering curlews.

 Nearby Attractions

-- Annagh Lake – popular for swimming, angling and a crannóg (see Annagh Lake).
+• Annagh Lake – A popular spot for swimming, angling, and walking, featuring a historic crannóg (see Annagh Lake).

-- Ballyconnell Bridge and Canal Walk – historic stone bridge and tow‑path along the Shannon–Erne Waterway.
+• Ballyconnell Bridge and Canal Walk – A historic stone bridge and towpath along the Shannon–Erne Waterway (see Ballyconnell).

 Practical Information